pat-bert/boreas/README.rst

 - If the LED is built in to your board hardware, the alias should be defined in your :ref:`BOARD.dts file <devicetree-in-out-files>`.
 Otherwise, you can define one in a :ref:`devicetree overlay <set-devicetree-overlays>`.

+Flashing
+********

+The buttons of the nRF connect SDK are bound to custom tasks that call nrfutil to flash via Segger J-Link.
+The binary directory of nrfutil has to be on the system path.